Applications must be submitted by August 1st, 2023.

 No, MAMS staff cannot provide you with updates about your application.
 Students who are unsure if their application is complete should contact GPEM (Graduate and Professional Enrollment Management) by e-mail at firstname.lastname@example.org, or by phone at 312.915.8950.

 Students in the MA in Medical Sciences program are not eligible for regular graduate teaching assistantships or research assistantships, because their main focus must be on excelling in the prescribed curriculum.
-However, the Department of Biology hires a small number of MA in Medical Science students on an hourly basis as teaching assistants in general biology.
-For more information, visit the Department of Biology.
+Due to the rigorous nature of the course, we strongly discourage holding jobs while in the program.

 At the graduate level, 12–13 credit hours per semester is considered a full-time course load, and is the equivalent of 16–18 credit hours at the undergraduate level in terms of effort required.